xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

    This adds the Ethers dependency to your `package.json`.

-3. In the existing `src` directory, create a `contexts` folder.
+3. In the existing `my-app`/`src` folder, create a `contexts` folder.
 In the `contexts` folder, create a file named `WalletContext.js`.
-This code provides the Web3Modal and Ethers functionality the hello world app needs to enable a user to connect their wallet app.
+This code provides the Web3Modal and Ethers functionality your "hello world" app needs to enable you to connect your wallet app.
 Copy this code and paste it into the file:

     ```js showLineNumbers
     import { createContext, useState } from "react";